 Christmas Internet Marketing

 It's a couple of months till Christmas.
 Online Christmas shopping has already started and your customers are looking for presents.
 Brick encourage our customers to get things in motion right now!
 There are a lot of e commerce sites out there and you need to be ready for action, what is going to drive visitors to your website?
 Last year was another record for online sales over Christmas.
-Figures from the IMRG retail survey showed that UK shoppers spent £5.46 billion online in December 2010 – an equivalent of £88.93 for every single person in the UK – 17% up on 2009.
+Figures from the IMRG retail survey showed that UK shoppers spent £5.46 billion online in the UK December 2021 – an equivalent of £88.93 for every single person in the UK – 17% up.
 This year Christmas falls on a Sunday so it looks like we will have three great shopping weeks online instead of the usual two and a bit.
 Brick technology are holding 2 Christmas workshops in early October.
-Please contact Hayley on 01254 277190 firstname.lastname@example.org to reserve your place, our Christmas workshops always get booked up real quick...
+Please contact Maria on 01257 444 492 email@example.com reserve your place, our Christmas workshops always get booked up real quick...

 Here are Ken Clarke's (Marketing Director) tips for your Christmas website.